 We publish all private rulings on our website.
 (Before we publish them, we edit the text to make sure we do not publish information that identifies you.)
-For more information, see How to apply for a private ruling (NAT 9188) which is available on our website.
+For more information, see the electronic publication How to apply for a private ruling (NAT 9188) which is available on our website.

-You can ask for a review of your private ruling if you disagree with it.
-However, if we have issued an assessment for the period to which the ruling relates, the private ruling cannot be reviewed.
-If we have issued your assessment you can ask for your assessment to be reviewed.
-We send you details of the review procedures when we send your ruling to you.
+You can ask for a review of your private ruling decision if you disagree with it.
+We send you information about the review procedures when we send your ruling to you.